Nikki Grimes: Background and career

 Grimes was born in Harlem, New York.

 In a conversation with a Reading Is Fundamental interviewer, she stated: "Books were my survival tools.
 They were how I got by, and how I coped with things.
 Books carried me away."

 She has been a guest lecturer at international schools in Sweden, Tanzania, China, and Russia.
 She has written articles for magazines such as Today's Christian Woman and Essence.
 Her interests and talents are diverse and include photography, fiber art, and beading.

 Grimes currently resides in Corona, California, and continues to write poetry and books for children and young adults.
 She is on the board of directors for the National Children's Book and Literacy Alliance.
 Her work has earned her honors and recognition from a number of prestigious organizations.

 Her novel Bronx Masquerade was named the Coretta Scott King Award book in 2002.
 The Coretta Scott King Award is "given to African-American authors and illustrators for outstanding inspirational and educational contributions."

-In January 2017, she was awarded the Laura Ingalls Wilder Medal.
+In January 2017, she was awarded the Laura Ingalls Wilder Award.
 "The Wilder Award honors an author or illustrator whose books, published in the United States, have made, over a period of years, a substantial and lasting contribution to literature for children."
-Following controversy surrounding Laura Ingalls Wilder's stereotypical portrayals of indigenous peoples and the subsequent changing of the medal's name, Grimes' work was criticized for alleged anti-semitism.
+Following controversy surrounding Laura Ingalls Wilder's stereotypical portrayals of Indigenous peoples and the subsequent changing of the medal's name to the Children's Literature Legacy Award, Grimes' work was criticized for alleged antisemitism.